(235) The question of when the earliest (Dragon) Sicilian ...Rxc3 sacrifice occured: 100 years ago.

 b) At the moment I was about to send my first write up of these events to Krabbé, whom I had contacted on March 8th 2007 with an e mail saying that I had met nice coincidences apropos his latest entry and would be sending them to him in the next day or so, an e mail from Krabbé himself arrived saying - "Looking forward".

 c) The ...
-Rxc3 sacrifice which sparked off the discusion on March 4th 2007 was in the 2nd game of the 1993 Times World Championship Match between Short and Kasparov.
+Rxc3 sacrifice which sparked off our discussion on March 4th, 2007 was in the 2nd game of the 1993 Times World Championship Match between Short and Kasparov.

-In the claimed first ever instance of a ...
+In the cited first ever instance of a ...
 Rxc3 sacrifice in a Dragon Sicilian, the player executing it was Mr Curt.
 "Curt" means short.
-"Kurt" means short in Lasker´s native German.
+"Kurt" means "short" in Lasker's native German.

 Short was in the car with me when GM Padevsky related the story of the surprise that ...
 Rxc3 was when played against him in 1956 - also by the reigning World Champion; Mikhail Botvinnik.